 Changes in Internal Control over Financial Reporting.
-During the quarter ended June 30, 2007, there was no change in CEP's internal control over financial reporting (as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) that has materially affected, or is reasonably likely to materially affect, CEP's internal control over financial reporting.
+During the quarter ended September 30, 2007, there were no changes in CEP's internal control over financial reporting (as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) that have materially affected, or are reasonably likely to materially affect, CEP's internal control over financial reporting other than as discussed below.